LeetLLM

 Novelty effect

 Users initially engage more with new models or features just because they're different, not necessarily better.
-A new return-label feature might see a spike in usage on Day 1 that evaporates by Day 7.
+A new citation-panel feature might see a spike in usage on Day 1 that evaporates by Day 7.

 Solution